ScriptRaccoon/portfolio-website/src/data/posts/authentication-mongodb-sveltekit.md

 <form method="POST" autocomplete="off" use:enhance>
 ```

-And while we are at it, let us do the same for all the other forms as well, on `/login` and `/account`.
+And while we are at it, let us do the same for the forms on the `/login` and `/account` pages.

-## Login
+## Login process

-After registering a user, they should be able to log in.
-The procedure can be divided into the following steps.
+The login process can be divided into the following steps.

 1. On the server, get the form data (email, password) from the login page.
 2. Validate the data.
-3. If the data are valid, return a session cookie.
-Otherwise, return an error message.
+3. If the data are valid, generate a session cookie.
+Otherwise, define an error message.
 4. Send the error or the success message back to the login page.

-This is somewhat similar to the registration process, but the biggest difference is the generation of the session cookie, as explained below.
+This is somewhat similar to the registration process.
+The main difference is the generation of the session cookie.

 ### Get login data

 The first step is exactly as before.
-We create an action handler in the login server file and read the form values.
+We create an action handler in the login server file and retrieve the form values.

 ```typescript
 // /login/+page.server.ts